 Try this pulled pork skillet with cornbread recipe if you’re looking for quick and easy dinner ideas.
 It combines all your barbecue favorites – pulled pork, cornbread, and corn – right in a skillet!

 This easy dinner can be made with take out barbecue pulled pork from your favorite takeout BBQ place.
 (Order extra and make this the next evening.)

-This skillet dinner recipe is also a terrific way to way to use leftover BBQ pulled pork.
+This skillet dinner recipe is also a terrific way to way to use leftover Instant Pot pulled pork.